code-captain18/wireframing/README.md

 ## Real-World Scenario: Identifying Usability Issues

-During the early design of a **hotel booking platform**, wireframes revealed that the **“Book Now” button** was placed too low on the page, after long property descriptions.
-User testing with the wireframes showed that users struggled to find the button and some assumed booking wasn’t possible without scrolling extensively.
+During the design of a **warehouse management application**, the initial wireframes did not include a **loading screen after the sign-in process**.
+In early user testing, participants clicked the **“Sign In”** button and were left staring at a blank dashboard while the system fetched inventory and user data.

+Without a loading state, users assumed the application was unresponsive, and several tried clicking the button multiple times—causing unnecessary duplicate requests to the server.

 ### How the Issue Was Resolved
-The design team moved the “Book Now” button directly under the property title and price in the wireframe.
-This small adjustment dramatically improved usability during testing—users immediately identified how to complete the booking without confusion.
+Wireframes were updated to include a **loading screen** with a progress indicator immediately after the sign-in action.
+This gave users clear feedback that the system was processing their request.

 ### Impact on the Final Product
-By catching this issue at the wireframing stage:
+By addressing this issue early at the wireframing stage:
-- Developers avoided re-coding the booking flow.
+- Developers avoided complex re-engineering of the login flow.
-- The product launched with a streamlined, user-friendly interface.
+- The app delivered a **smoother user experience**, reducing user frustration.
-- Conversion rates increased because the booking action was more visible.
+- System performance improved because duplicate login requests were eliminated.
+- Stakeholders gained confidence in the app’s reliability during demos and pilot testing.

 ---

 ## Conclusion